Skip to main content

 1. Combine the starter paste material in a saucepan and stir well.
 Make sure that there are no lumps.
 Cook it at low heat stirring continuously until the roux thickens.

 2. For the pumpkin skin - Pour in 1 tbsp of sugar into the glutinous rice flour and stir well.
 Add in half of the starter from step (1) and mix until incorporated.
 Then add the pumpkin puree and the cooking oil, stir, and knead until you get a smooth dough.
-If the dough is too wet to handle, add 1 tbsp of glutinous flour, one at a time, until you get a perfect dough.
+If the dough is too wet to handle, add 1 tablespoon of glutinous flour, one at a time, until you get a perfect dough.
 Divide it into 18 potions and form into little balls.

 3. For the purple sweet potato skin – follow the same method as making the pumpkin dough.
-If the dough is too dry to handle, add 1 tbsp of water, one at a time until you get a smooth dough.
+If the dough is too dry to handle, add 1 tablespoon of water, one at a time until you get a smooth dough.
 Divide it into 12 potions and form into little balls.

 Comments